-butalbital, acetaminophen, caffeine, and codeine (Oral route)
+Butalbital, acetaminophen, caffeine, and codeine (Oral)

-Uses For butalbital, acetaminophen, caffeine, and codeine
+Uses for butalbital, acetaminophen, caffeine, and codeine

 Butalbital, acetaminophen, caffeine, and codeine combination is used to relieve symptoms of tension (or muscle contraction) headaches.
 Extended and repeated use of this product is not recommended.